MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 As part of your Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
 Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus

-## Step 8 - Plan for shared computers (optional)
+## Step 9 - Plan for shared computers (optional)
-> [!IMPORTANT]
-> TO ADD: Will include short note with links if necessary.
-[Include shared comptuer activation, persistent and non-persistent environments.
-DAN will help]

-[FROM BILL: Need to flesh this out--lots of customers are interested.]

-## Step 14 - Plan for deploying Office 365 ProPlus to Macs (optional)
-> [!IMPORTANT]
-> TO ADD: Will include short note with links if necessary.
+[DAN to revise]

-## Step 15 - Review exit criteria
+## Review exit criteria

 Before beginning your deployment, make sure you've completed the planning exit criteria:

 > [!IMPORTANT]
 > TO ADD: Table of all planning decision, once those are locked

 ## Next steps
 Depending on your deployment  plan, go to one of the following articles:

 - [Deploy Office 365 ProPlus with System Center Configuration Manager](deploy-office-365-proplus-with-Configuration-Manager.md)
 - [Deploy Office 365 ProPlus with the ODT from the cloud](deploy-office-365-proplus-from-the-cloud.md)